skyveri/openshift-meteor-quickstart/README.md

     git status

-Deploy your app on OpenShift using one command:
+Deploy your app on OpenShift:

     git push